Sacramento 'Teen Hubs' launch, providing a place for youth on Friday nights

 - Mayor Steinberg proposes $350k for ‘teen hubs’ in response to mall melees

 A handful of the hubs launched last Friday, but Feb.
-22 marked the full roll-out of the weekly meet-ups.
-This week, teens are welcome at any of the following, free events.
+22 marked the full roll-out of the weekly meet-ups, with nine spread throughout Sacramento.

+Community leader Berry Accius organized one of the events, at the Fruit Ridge Community Collaborative.
+More than 50 people of all ages gathered to celebrate black history, black culture and each other.

+“Everything is community-based pop-ups," Accius said, emphasizing the importance of welcoming people of all ages to these events.
+"Of course, our Sac youth (is the) focus, but we are wanting the families to come.
+We are wanting them to unwind.
+We want them to kind of, you know, just be together in a place where there's positivity."

 FRIDAY, FEB.
 22